 The Coastal Gateway Hotel in Seattle offers a breakfast bar including eggs and fruit.
 I discovered that the fruit was sad apples, the pre-packaged peanut butter had added sugar and the boiled eggs were already peeled in a bowl right next to the toaster.
 I asked

-if I could get a few eggs still in the shell and the young woman at the desk said that "that's how we get them."
-Good thing I still had two eggs left from the airplane.
+if I could get a few eggs still in the shell and the young woman at

 The Seattle airport has lots of cute shops, including one that sold cooked salmon in vacuum packages with only salmon and sea salt.
 We stocked up.
 They also had Washington honey and fruit and honey blends as well as Slug Butter, which is GF but not SCD.